Timeline

 2007:

-Nancy Blackett undertook an epic voyage during the Spring and Summer as far west as Falmouth, to coincide with a "Swallows and Amazons" exhibition and the TARS IAGM at the National Maritime Museum Cornwall.
-Ipswich-based Eastern Angles went on tour with a theatrical adapatation of "We Didn't Mean to Go to Sea".
-In September, "We Didn't Mean to Go to Sea" was included by bestselling children's author Phillip Pullman in his list of 40 favourite books as part of a promotion by Waterstones booksellers.
+After several failed attempts in previous years, Nancy Blackett finally undertakes an epic voyage during the Spring and Summer as far west as Falmouth, to coincide with a “Swallows and Amazons” exhibition and the Arthur Ransome Society’s IAGM at the National Maritime Museum Cornwall.
+The Ipswich-based Eastern Angles went on tour with a theatrical adaptation of “We Didn’t Mean to Go to Sea”.
+In September, “We Didn’t Mean to Go to Sea” was included by bestselling children’s author Phillip Pullman in his list of 40 favourite books as part of a promotion by Waterstones booksellers.

 2009: